Local Meetup

 Drawing on powerful material from AJR Refugee Voices and AJR My Story, the below exhibition highlights personal testimonies, photographs and documents from Jewish refugees who fled Nazi persecution and rebuilt their lives in Britain.
 The exhibition theme will change throughout the year, offering fresh perspectives from our unique testimony archive.

-This exhibition illuminates the experiences of children rescued by the Kindertransport.
+This collection illuminates the experiences of children rescued by the Kindertransport.
 The Kindertransport was a rescue effort between 1938 and 1939 that brought around 10,000 mostly Jewish children from Nazi-controlled territories to safety in Britain after the rise of Nazi persecution.

 27